-Representative recent transactions include:
+Representative recent transactions include the representation of:

 Ms. Curtis has for a number of years been selected by Chambers and Partners as a leading lawyer in Banking and Finance for its Chambers USA America's Leading Lawyers for Business directories, and as one of Southern California's "Super Lawyers" by Law and Politics and Los Angeles magazines.
 Ms. Curtis was recognized in the 2014 and 2013 editions of The Best Lawyers in America© in the category of Banking and Finance Law.
 Most recently, she was named to the 2014 BTI Client Service All-Stars list, which features an “elite group of standout attorneys” identified by corporate counsel as those who provide “the absolute best client service.”
 In October 2011, Ms. Curtis was named by the Los Angeles Business Journal as one of Los Angeles’ top corporate attorneys on its annual list of Who’s Who in Law.

 Ms. Curtis is the 2014 – 2015 President of the Los Angeles County Bar Association (LACBA).
 She has served as chair of LACBA’s Business and Corporations Law Section Executive Committee and LACBA’s Commercial Law and Bankruptcy Section Executive Committee.
 Recent publications include Financing Provisions in Acquisition Agreements, California Business Law Practitioner, Summer 2011 (with Melissa Barshop).